 Simply put, the Declaration affirms that the human rights of Indigenous peoples matter.
 Together, First Nations, Inuit and Métis and the Government of Canada are already working to implement the Declaration – to put it into action.
-While Bill C-15 aims to create a lasting framework to advance federal implementation of the Declaration in collaboration with Indigenous peoples, there are already initiatives underway that are guided by the spirit of the Declaration.
+While the United Nations Declaration on the rights of Indigenous Peoples Act creates a lasting framework to advance federal implementation of the Declaration in collaboration with Indigenous peoples, there are already initiatives underway that are guided by the spirit of the Declaration.

 Department of Justice